turbot/tailpipe-docs/docs/collect/manage-data.md

 tailpipe table list
 ```

 The output will include any table defined in plugins that you have installed (even if you have not collected any data for them) as well as any [custom tables](#custom-tables) you have defined.
-For each table, you can see the plugin that implements it as well as a description.
-If you have collected data for the table, you will see the number of parquet files, the number of rows, and total size as well.
+For each table, you can see the plugin that implements it, as well as a description.
+If you have collected data for the table, you will see the number of parquet files, rows, and total size.

 ```bash
 $ tailpipe table list